 Reopening an Estate for Newly Discovered Property

 Estates do not always wrap up neatly.
-A forgotten bank account, an overlooked life insurance policy, mineral rights nobody knew about.
-When assets surface after the estate has been closed, this statute provides a clear path forward.
+A forgotten bank account, an overlooked life insurance policy, or mineral rights nobody knew about.
+When estate assets surface after the estate has been closed, this statute provides a clear path forward for reopening probate.

 If other property of the estate is discovered after an estate has been settled and the personal representative has been discharged or after one year after a closing statement has been filed, the registrar, if the original application was or could have been brought under article 3 of this chapter, or the court, if the original petition was required to have been brought under article 4 or 5 of this chapter, on the application or petition of any interested person and on notice as provided in this chapter, may appoint the same or a successor personal representative to administer the subsequently discovered estate.

 A.R.S. § 14-3938Any interested person can petition the court.
 That includes heirs, beneficiaries, or even creditors who have a stake in the newly discovered property.
-The court can reappoint the original personal representative or name a successor to handle the additional assets.
+The court can reappoint the original executor or name a successor to handle the additional assets.

 Previously Barred Claims Stay Barred

 Reopening an estate for new property does not reopen old disputes.
-If a creditor's claim was already barred during the original administration, that claim stays barred in the subsequent administration.
+If a creditor's claim was already barred during the original probate, that claim stays barred in the later administration.
 The statute is explicit on this point.

-This protection keeps the process focused.
-The subsequent administration deals only with the newly discovered assets and distributes them according to the will or intestacy rules.
+This protection keeps the probate process focused.
+The later administration deals only with the assets that are discovered and distributes them according to the will or intestacy rules.
 It does not relitigate settled matters or give expired claims a second chance.